lookit/lookit-api/docs/source/experimenter.rst

 - *Image*: Image that will be displayed to participants on Lookit Studies page.
 File must be an image-type, and please keep the file size reasonable (<1 MB)
 - *Exit URL*: Must enter a URL.
 After the participant has completed the study, we will direct them to the Exit URL.
 - *Participant Eligibility*: Participant-facing eligibility string.
 Make this readable so participants understand if their child can take part in the study.
-- *Minimum/Maximum Age cutoffs*: Integer fields that give a warning to the participant if their child falls outside of the age range.
-It is a hard cutoff.
-If you say 3 to 5 years, child must be just greater than 3 years and just less than 5 years.
-So if they're a day before their fifth birthday, they are eligibile.
+- *Minimum/Maximum Age cutoffs*: Integer fields specifying minimum/maximum ages of participants (inclusive).
+Eligibility is calculated based on the child's current age in days; this is compared to the minimum/maximum ages in days, calculated as 365*years + 30*months + days.
+Participants under the age range see a warning indicating that their data may not be used, and suggesting that they wait until they're in the age range.
+Participants over the age range just see a warning indicating that their data may not be used.
+Participants are never actually prevented from starting the study, to remove motivation for a curious parent to fudge the child's age.
 - *Discoverable* - Do you want to make this study public or not?
 If marked discoverable, once the study is activated, it will appear on the Lookit site.
 - *Build Study* - This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 You can add these later under localhost:8000/exp/studies/study_id/edit/build/.
+For detailed information about specifying your study protocol, see [Building your experiment](/docs/experiments)
 - *Study Type* - The study type is the application you're using to enable participants to take a study.
 Right now, we just have one option, the `Ember Frame Player <https://github.com/CenterForOpenScience/ember-lookit-frameplayer>`_.
 It's an ember app that can talk to our API.
 All the frames in the experiment are defined in Ember (found in exp-addons) and there is an exp-player component that can cycle through these frames.
     - The *addons_repo_url* is the repo where the frames and the player are stored.
 This is the default addons_repo_url: https://github.com/centerforopenscience/exp-addons.
 If you want to add new frames, fork this repo, and set the addons_repo_url to your fork.
     - The *last_known_addons_sha* is the commit of your addons_repo_url that you want to point to.
 If you don't add this, it will point to the latest commit in the default branch of the repo at addons_repo_url.
 You can set the default in Github.